Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If you suffer from neck pain, you’re not alone.
 Many people have neck pain at some point in their lives.
 Problems such as poor posture, injury, and wear and tear can lead to neck pain.
 Your healthcare provider will work with you to find the treatment that’s best for your neck.

 The following problems can cause pain or injury in your neck:

 Strains and sprains: Strains (stretched or torn muscles) and sprains (stretched or torn ligaments) can cause neck pain.
 Strains and sprains can occur during an accident, or when you overuse your neck through repetitive motion.
 They can also cause your muscles and ligaments to become inflamed (swollen and painful).

-Whiplash and other injuries: Whiplash can result when an impact throws your head, forcing your neck too far forward (hyperflexion), then too far backward (hyperextension).
+Whiplash and other injuries: Whiplash can result when an impact throws your head, forcing your neck too far forward, then too far backward.
 When combined, the two motions can cause a painful injury to different parts of your neck, such as muscles, ligaments, or joints.
 The most common cause of whiplash is a car accident.
 But it can also happen during a fall or sports injury.

-Weakened disks: A simple action, such as a sneeze or a cough, can cause one of your disks to bulge (herniate).
+Weakened disks: A simple action, such as a sneeze or a cough, can cause one of your disks to bulge or rupture (herniate).
 A herniated disk can put pressure on your nerve and cause pain.
 Over time, disks can also thin out (degenerate).
 Flattened disks don’t cushion vertebrae well and can cause vertebrae to rub together.
-Rubbing vertebrae can pinch nerves and cause pain.
+Also, there is less space for the nerves.
+This can pinch nerves and cause pain.